-In mid-February, Peruvian security forces scored a major victory against the notorious Shining Path (Sendero Luminoso) terrorist group with the capture of the movement’s last major leader known as Artemio.
+In mid-February, Peruvian security forces scored a major victory against the notorious Shining Path terrorist group with the capture of the movement’s last major leader known as Artemio.

 The Shining Path has waged war on the Peruvian government since the 1980s, a persistent thorn in Peru’s side.
 After Artemio’s capture I wrote a report for my organization, the Council on Hemispheric Affairs (COHA), analyzing the significance of this victory and questioning whether Shining Path should still be labeled as a terrorist organization.
 To these ends, I focused on whether this movement continues to possess a political ideology (like it arguably did when it was founded and when it started its armed struggle) or if it is simply a narco-terrorist organization preaching that it is fighting for a Maoist doctrine.

 Today, the members of the Shining Path are generally regarded by Peruvian bureaucrats and security forces as criminals looking for financial wealth through lucrative drug trafficking.
 I was also recently quoted in an article by Kelly Hearn for The Washington Times about the Shining Path and the Mexican cartels’ presence in Peru.
 Without a doubt, the growing influence of Mexican cartels (like Sinaloa and the Zetas) in Central and South America is a growing concern, yet this should not overshadow the Shining Path’s dangerous operations in Peru.

 While Artemio’s capture was quite significant in the Peruvian governments’ struggle to suppress the terrorist organization, it enjoyed limited media attention, apart from think tanks and security-related news outlets.
 Conversely, the mid-April kidnapping, by Shining Path guerillas led by Gabriel (whose real name is Martin Quispe Palomino and is the insurgent group’s fourth in command), of 36 workers from a gas plant in Camisea, gained much more international recognition.